Keyboard shortcuts

 Sometimes, you’ll want to have shared values across your project instead of copy-pasting them everywhere.
 This is where #define comes in.

-The #define Name Value statement substitues the Name for Value as long for as the define is not #undef-ined.
-Substitution only applies to whole words.
-Text inside of double or single quotes is not processed for substitution, so "This is BIG." would not be modified even if a define named BIG were to be defined.
-That's different from "This is [BIG].", whereas BIG is an embedded expression, which does get processed for macro substitution.
+Text inside double or single quotes is not processed for substitution, so "This is BIG." would not be modified even if a define named BIG were defined.
+That’s different from "This is [BIG].", where BIG is an embedded expression, which does get processed for substitution.

 #define DAY 0